ankane/dbx/README.md

 ## Batching [master]

 By default, operations are performed in a single statement or transaction.
 This better for performance and prevents partial writes on failures.
-However, when working with really large data frames on production systems, it can be better to break writes into batches.
+However, when working with large data frames on production systems, it can be better to break writes into batches.
 Use the `batch_size` option to do this.

 ```r
 dbxInsert(con, table, records, batch_size=1000)